jwillinghalpern/fm_rainbow_log/README.md

 }
 ```

+#### Where to store the config

-Then either:
+either:

-1. pass the path to that file to `fmrl` with the `-c` option:
+1. pass in the path with the `-c/--config` option:

     ```bash
     fmrl -c path/to/config.json
     ```

-2. or... (recommended if you always want the same settings) save the file in your config directory at these locations and then fmrl will use that by default:
+2. or... (recommended for default config) save the file in one of these locations and then fmrl will use that by default:

 - Mac: `$HOME/Library/Application Support/fm_rainbow_log/config.json`
-  - example: /Users/Alice/Library/Application Support/fm_rainbow_log/config.json
+  - example: `/Users/Alice/Library/Application Support/fm_rainbow_log/config.json`
 - Windows: `{FOLDERID_RoamingAppData}\fm_rainbow_log\config.json`
-  - example: C:\Users\Alice\AppData\Roaming\fm_rainbow_log\config.json
+  - example: `C:\Users\Alice\AppData\Roaming\fm_rainbow_log\config.json`

-For now the only color options are ANSI colors, but I'd like to add RGB support in the future for terminals which support it:
+_If you have a default config.json, you can override it by passing a different path to the `-c` option._

+#### Colors

+`fmrl` supports both ANSI and truecolor.
+ANSI colors are the standard 16 colors supported by most terminals, whereas truecolor is a newer standard.
+Some terminals including macOS Terminal.app _do not_ support truecolor, but modern terminals like iTerm2, Alacritty, and Warp do.
+You can define truecolors as rgb or hex (see below).

+##### ANSI format

 | color   | bright version |
 | ------- | -------------- |